gitbhaveshsharma/eduro/lib/PROFILE_README.md

 # Profile System Documentation

-This documentation covers the comprehensive profile system implemented for the Eduro platform.
+This documentation covers the comprehensive profile system implemented for the Tutrsy platform.
 The system provides a complete solution for managing user profiles, including CRUD operations, state management, caching, and utilities.

 ## Architecture Overview